IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 How does TEConcept support IO-Link development?

-TEConcept supports companies throughout all five phases of the product lifecycle:
+TEConcept accompanies companies through all five phases of the product lifecycle:

-- Idea & Concept Phase: Technology assessment, feasibility workshops, rapid prototyping, and system specification
+- Idea & Concept Phase: Technology evaluation, feasibility workshops, rapid prototyping, system specification

-- Field use: Diagnostic tools, lifecycle support, variant development
+- Field Deployment: Diagnostic tools, lifecycle support, variant development

 What are the IO-Link stacks from TEConcept?